Tanishqgithub/Design-of-RISC-V-Single-Cycle-Processor-using-Verilog-/README.md

 The report also Contains Simualtion Results and explanation , Code Coverage Report, Synthesis Report {power,area and timing reports} and Physical Design for final riscv module.
 [riscv_report.pdf](https://github.com/Tanishqgithub/Design-of-RISC-V-Single-Cycle-Processor-using-Verilog-/files/13783600/riscv_report.pdf)

 Note the Tools Used :

-Simulation and Code Coverage: Cadence Incisive Simulator Synthesis : Cadence Genus
+Simulation and Code Coverage: Cadence Incisive Simulator;

+Synthesis : Cadence Genus;

 Physical Design : Cadence Innovus

 Also Use the below slides riscv_slides.pdf created for above report for presentation .